DylanMeeus/springboot_jwt_blog/_posts/2016-04-06-authentication-in-go.markdown

 ### Handlers / Middleware

-In Go, middleware is referred to as handlers.
+In Go, middleware is referred to as *handlers*.
 If you are not already familiar with middleware, it is abstracted code that runs before the the intended code is executed.
 For example, you may have a logging middleware that logs information about each request.
 You wouldn't want to implement the logging code for each route individually, so you would write a middleware function that gets inserted before the main function of the route is called that would handle the logging.

+{% include tweet_quote.html quote_text="In Go, middleware is referred to as handlers." %}

 We will use custom handlers further down in the tutorial to secure our API, but for now, let's implement a global handler that will provide some logging information about our requests.
 We will use a prebuilt handler from the `gorilla/handlers` package.
 Let's look at the implementation below: